Art-Sells/Arells/Build-Notes.md

 ### Bitcoin Wallet Created
 - Address
 - Private Key (copy this private key and save it offline [and do not lose it], you will need it to export and send your bitcoin, if you lose your private key, you will be unable to export and send your Bitcoin)
-- Click continue only after you've copied and saved your private key (Continue)--- (Modal, Wallet Created, ready to buy, sell and import) OK--->Account
+- Click continue only after you've copied and saved your private key
+- (Continue)-> Modal
+- Modal
+- - Have you copied and saved your private key?
+(YES)->Account, (NO)->Close

 ### Home(redirects to Account if logged in)
 - Refer to (How It Works)